-These tumors are slow growing and are generally asymptomatic unless they cause mass effect on sensitive structures.
+These tumors are slow growing and are generally asymptomatic unless they exert mass effect on sensitive structures.
 Occasionally they may present as a swelling or a palpable mass, especially in the skull.
-When large and strategically located they may present as a pathological fracture.
+When large and strategically located they may present with a pathological fracture.

-If they are high flow lesions then shunt related symptoms may also be present.
+If they are high-flow lesions, shunt-related symptoms may also be present.

-Primary intraosseous haemangiomas are slow growing vascular neoplasms, usually located in the medullary cavity.
+Primary intraosseous hemangiomas are slow growing vascular neoplasms, usually located in the medullary cavity.
 They are classified as benign, but rarely may be locally aggressive.

-- intraosseous arteriovenous haemangioma (may represent congenital arteriovenous malformations) 2
+- intraosseous arteriovenous hemangioma (may represent congenital arteriovenous malformations) 2

-Histologically demonstrates hamartomatous vascular tissue within endothelium, but may also contain fat, smooth muscle, fibrous tissue, and thrombus.
+Histologically, intraosseous hemangiomas demonstrate hamartomatous vascular tissue within endothelium, but may also contain fat, smooth muscle, fibrous tissue, and thrombi.

-It is important to note that it is difficult to distinguish between the various types (except for those with a large arterial component).
+It should be noted that it is difficult to distinguish between the various histological types on imaging, except for those with a large arterial component.

-Plain radiographs are usually first line and may be sufficient in vertbera or calvarial lesions.
+Plain radiographs are usually the first line of imaging and may be sufficient in vertebral or calvarial lesions.
 Findings include: